jimmy-dsi/apollo-spc/README.md

 ### Exporting Raw PCM

-Because the player sends the generated audio data to standard output directly, you can use this generate raw PCM file using output redirection:
+Because the player sends the generated audio data to standard output directly, you can use this to generate raw PCM file by using output redirection:

 ```bash
 ./apollo-spc-program "<path-to-your-spc-file.spc>" > your-pcm-file.raw